-If consistency was so simple then why are so many people still struggling to do it.
+If consistency was so simple, why are so many people still struggling to do it?
 Or are they?

-However, according to the results from the 2018 and 2019 Canadian Health Measures Survey, they show 50% of Canadian adults meet the “most recent recommended target” of accumulating at least 150 minutes of moderate to vigorous activity per week.
+However, according to the 2018 and 2019 Canadian Health Measures Survey results, 50% of Canadian adults meet the “most recent recommended target” of accumulating at least 150 minutes of moderate to vigorous activity per week.

 You can take pleasure in knowing that, in general fitness, the duration of physical activity is not as important as previously thought.
-It’s the overall weekly accumulation along with the intensity of those minutes.
-Five consecutive minutes of moderate to vigorous exercise matters just as much as 30 consecutive minutes of the same type.
+It’s the overall weekly accumulation and the intensity of those minutes.
+Five consecutive minutes of moderate to vigorous exercise matters just as much as 30 low-intensity minutes of the same type.

 Get the recent 24-Hour Movement Guidelines for various age groups here.

 Keep in mind, this weekly total needs to be maintained.
 Zero minutes one week and 300 minutes another week will not produce the same results as 150 consistent minutes each week.